1Vamshi0/Data-Tales/README.md

 * **⬆️ Data Upload:** Upload datasets in CSV or Excel formats (.csv, .xlsx, .xls).
 * **👀 Data Viewing:** Preview uploaded data in a paginated table and view summary statistics (file info, column types, basic stats, data quality metrics).
 * **🧹 Interactive Data Cleaning:** Perform a wide range of data cleaning tasks:
-    * Remove Duplicate Rows
-    * Handle Missing Values (remove, fill with mean/median/mode/custom value)
-    * Convert Data Types (text, number, date, boolean)
-    * Clean Text Data (trim whitespace, change case, remove punctuation/digits)
-    * Normalize Data (Min-Max Scaling)
-    * Standardize Data (Z-Score Scaling)
-    * Detect & Handle Outliers (IQR, Z-Score methods; clip, remove, replace)
-    * Add Derived Columns (sum, mean, median, product, difference, mode)
-    * Handle Inconsistent Data (standardize using custom mappings or auto-detection)
-    * Reset all cleaning changes to the original data state.
-* **📈 Data Visualization:**
-    * Create various chart types manually (Bar, Line, Pie, Scatter, Histogram) using Chart.js.
-    * Select X/Y axes and customize chart size.
-    * Generate an automatic dashboard with suggested visualizations based on data analysis.
+* **📈 Data Visualization:** * Generate an automatic dashboard with suggested visualizations based on data analysis.
-    * Organize charts in a drag-and-drop dashboard interface.
-    * Export individual charts as PNG images.
 * **🤖 AI-Powered Storytelling:** Generate concise narratives summarizing key insights and trends found in the data using the Google Gemini API.
 * **🧭 Guided Workflow:** A clear, step-by-step user interface guides users through the analysis process from upload to storytelling. [cite: 1]